Let’s be less bad

 Commutatively, not believing doesn’t require justification either, because it can be expressed simply as believing that a belief is false.
 Fair is fair.

-Knowledge requires evidence, mathematics, scientific rigor, logic, reason, suspecting “common sense”, doubting feelings and even distrusting the senses.
-Knowing is researching, looking for better methods, accepting degrees of reliability, until you find the elusive answers hidden in the data, or die trying.
-Both require discipline, courage, intellectual rigor, patience and a sense of humor, to enjoy real or perceived rewards, ironies, sarcasm, contradictions, pain, and happiness; the beautiful and enormous complexity of our existence.
-They complement each other, and require humility and honesty, to admit when one is not the other.
-Especially when knowledge shows that a belief is definitely false.
+Knowledge requires evidence, mathematics, scientific rigor, logic, reason, suspecting “common sense,” doubting feelings, and even distrusting the senses.
+Knowing is researching, looking for better methods, accepting degrees of reliability, until you find the elusive answers hidden in the data or die trying.
+Both require discipline, courage, intellectual rigor, patience, and a sense of humor to enjoy real or perceived rewards, ironies, sarcasm, contradictions, pain, and happiness; the beautiful and enormous complexity of our existence.
+They complement each other and require humility and honesty to admit when one is not the other, especially when knowledge shows that a belief is definitely false.
 You can use knowledge against beliefs, but you can’t use beliefs against knowledge.
 When knowledge has no grounds, it simply can’t claim anything conclusive.
-If you believe or know something, without discipline, courage, intellectual rigor, patience, sense of humor, humility, and honesty, you’re doing it wrong.
-Wisdom is to be clear about the differences between believing and knowing, and it makes us less bad.
+If you believe or know something without discipline, courage, intellectual rigor, patience, a sense of humor, humility, and honesty, you’re doing it wrong.
+Wisdom is being clear about the differences between believing and knowing, and it makes us less bad.
 Care when exercising both, and to avoid confusing them at all costs, makes us better.

 Intentions are potential, intangible, and excluding my own, I can’t judge them.
 Prudence suggests that, at most, they are a philosophical exercise.
 Actions are dynamic, and although sometimes subtle, they are tangible.
 They usually leave evidence or consequences that we can evaluate.